 spread your legs 30 cm wide;

-leg towards the headboard, set aside a little back;
+leg towards the head, set back a little;

-bend your knees so that your hands are at the level of the patient's legs, move the center of gravity to the leg set back; move the patient's legs diagonally to the headboard.
+bend your knees so that your hands are at the level of the patient’s legs, move the center of gravity to the leg set back; move the patient's legs diagonally towards the headboard.

-Move the patient's pelvis diagonally to the head.
+Move the patient's pelvis diagonally towards the head of the bed.

-Move by bending your knees so that your arms are at the level of the patient's torso.
+Move with your knees bent so that your arms are at the level of the patient’s torso.

-Move the head and upper body of the patient diagonally to the headboard.
+Move the patient's head and upper torso diagonally toward the head of the bed.

-Raise the side rail if it exists.
-Go to the other side of the bed and lower the side rail.
+Raise the side rail, if present.
+Move to the other side of the bed and lower the side rail.

-Move from one side of the bed to the other, repeating the previous operations, until the patient's body reaches the desired height in bed.
+Move from one side of the bed to the other, repeating previous operations until the patient’s body reaches the desired height in bed.

-Move the patient to the middle of the bed, alternately moving the upper body, pelvis, legs.
+Move the patient to the middle of the bed, alternately moving the upper body, pelvis, and legs.

 Fig. 17 Moving a helpless patient to the head of the bed using the “snake method”.